 Bruce Willis' family memorably announced he would be "stepping away" from his acting career due to the condition.

 "Our beloved Bruce has been experiencing some health issues and has recently been diagnosed with aphasia, which is impacting hist cognitive abilities," his family – wife Emma Heming Willis, ex-wife Demi Moore, and daughters Rumer Willis, Scout Willis, Tallulah Willis, Mabel Willis and Evelyn Willis – shared in a joint statement in March 2022.

 "As a result of this and with much consideration Bruce is stepping away from the career that has meant so much to him."

 In March this year, his family said his condition has now progressed to frontotemporal dementia.

 Emilia Clarke suffered an aneurysm (a bulge in a blood vessel) that caused a subarachnoid haemorrhage (an uncommon type of stroke) in 2011, shortly after finishing filming the first season of Game of Thrones.

-She then had brain surgery, and when she reached the two-week mark afterwards, she couldn't remember her name.
+She then had brain surgery, but two weeks afterwards, she couldn't remember her name.
 "Nonsense words tumbled out of my mouth and I went into a blind panic," the actor, now 35, wrote in an essay for The New Yorker.

 "I'd never experienced fear like that – a sense of doom closing in.
 I could see my life ahead, and it wasn't worth living.
 I am an actor; I need to remember my lines.